-Additional Language Learning
+Additional Language to Mother Tongue

 The primary aim of the Language Acquisition course is to encourage students to gain competence in a second language with the long-term goal of balanced bilingualism.
-This is in recognition of the role that a second language has in appreciation of cultural diversity and global mindedness.
+This is in recognition of the role that a second language has an appreciation of cultural diversity and global mindedness.